sharmilat29/ChatGPT_PromptEngineering/README.md

 ## Getting Started :rocket:

 1. Clone this repository to get started.
-2. Navigate to the Jupyter Notebooks directory.
+2. Navigate to the Jupyter_Notebooks directory.
 3. Open the notebooks in Jupyter Lab or Notebook to explore the tutorials and examples.
+(Get your OpenAI API key first!)

 ## Contributing :handshake: